curry0622/Parallel-Matrix-Multiplication/src/mpi/RESULT.md

 | 81000000.in  | 1  | 12 | 1  | 110.337 |
 | 100000000.in | 1  | 12 | 1  | 146.143 |

-## Runtime of using 2 node, 24 processors
+## Runtime of using 2 node, 24 processes

 | Testcase     | -N | -n | -c | runtime |
 |--------------|----|----|----|---------|